Timeline infographics are one of the best ways to make complex information more interesting, digestible and easier to follow.

 Since a timeline should be a visual summary of a series of events, try to keep the descriptions pretty brief.
 I usually like to aim for less than 30 words per description, then try to spice it up with some visuals like icons or illustrations to make it visually exciting.

 Keep in mind, too, that having the same amount of text for each event will make it easier to create a pleasing design that’s not asymmetrical.
+Including a clear schedule of events with each entry can help readers follow the period and duration of each phase in the timeline.

 Related: COVID-19 Timeline: Critical Moments in the First Year

 So let’s say, for your next visual project, you’re making a timeline infographic that showcases the history of popular social media platforms.
-I’d start by putting together an outline with three of those four essential elements: dates, headers, and brief descriptions.
+I’d start by putting together an outline overview with three of those four essential elements: dates, headers, and brief descriptions.

 Find simple visuals